azuredevcollege/dockerday/day6/challenges/challenge4.md

 ```shell
 f3b75a829c3f7a8d5268dbf9dcb884071b3affaed642b3fe6354e78193d054c6
 ```
-Images are ready.
-Bridge network has been created.
-We're ready to create containers.
+The images are ready.
+The bridge network has been created.
+We're ready to create the containers.

 Type: